wlads/reefpoints/source/posts/2014-11-07-pitch-this.md

 claiming expertise in Ember.
 And amongst those firms I believe that DockYard is considered one of the top ones.
 So by the time the client contacts us they have probably already decided to go with us.
-This is great but is paints us into a niche, but we're missing out on the other 99.99% of the opportunties that don't know about DockYard.
+This is great but it paints us into a niche, but we're missing out on the other 99.99% of the opportunties that don't know about DockYard.